-During FY12/24, tegoprazan was newly launched in Chile, Colombia, the Dominican Republic, Nicaragua, Honduras, Guatemala, and El Salvador.
-As of end-FY12/24, tegoprazan is marketed in 15 countries: South Korea, China, the Philippines, Mongolia, Mexico, Indonesia, Singapore, Peru, Chile, and the seven newly added countries.
-Under the licensing agreement with HK inno.N, RaQualia receives milestone payments based on development progress or a percentage of the revenue that HK inno.N earns from the sublicensee.
+As of end-Q1 FY12/25, tegoprazan is marketed in 15 countries: South Korea, China, the Philippines, Mongolia, Mexico, Indonesia, Singapore, Peru, Chile, and the seven newly added countries.
+RaQualia receives sales-based royalties and milestone payments for development progress from HK inno.N and its sublicensees.
+The approval process is ongoing in Southeast Asia and Central and South America, alongside continued clinical development in the US, Canada, and other regions.